FREQUENTLY ASKED QUESTIONS

 A: Usually comfortable but can get warm if there's a heat wave.
 Typically, mornings are cool and afternoons are warm (80º-85ºF) but with low humidity

-Classrooms at Stanford and Palo Alto High School are air conditioned.
+Classrooms at Palo Alto High School are air conditioned.
 Dorms at Menlo College are not.

-Q5: Once I get to Stanford or Palo Alto High School, where do I report?
+Q5: Once I get to Menlo College or Palo Alto High School, where do I report?

-A: Full details (including maps and classroom locations) about where and when to report at the start of the workshop will be in the Pre-Conference Materials section of this website and will be available in eaarly July.
+A: Full details (including maps and classroom locations) about where and when to report at the start of the workshop will be in the Pre-Conference Materials section of this website and will be online in late June or eaarly July.
 If you have questions, please contact the institute director at Duane@APSeminars.com.

-Q7: Which are nicer, the (dorm) rooms at Stanford or the rooms at the Ritz Carlton?
+Q7: Which are nicer, the (dorm) rooms at Menlo College or the rooms at the Sheraton?

-A: The rooms are located in an upgraded dorm, but it is still a dorm.
+A: It's a dorm!
 Bathrooms are shared and there is no turndown service nor chocolates on your pillow.
-They are clean and nice as college dorms go.
-The big advantage is that the total cost of staying in the dorm for the week is about one-half of what it would cost at a local hotel/motel.
+They are clean and OK as college dorms go.
+The big advantage is that the total cost of staying in the dorm for the week is about one-third of what it would cost at a local hotel/motel.
 For a full description of the dorms, see Menlo College Dorms.